-- 14.1 The Panel is asked to note the update on progress of the Bus Safety Programme. - 14.2 The Panel is asked to participate in the workshop to draw up a short list of technologies and design features to be included in the Bus Safety Standard at the end of November 2016. - 14.3 The Panel is asked to provide feedback on the publication of IRIS data in a new user friendly format and consider whether there is any additional data that would be in the public interest to include. - 14.4 The Panel is asked to agree a bus customer major injury target to be included in the budget for 2017/18 at the next meeting.
+- 14.1 The Panel is asked to note the update on progress of the Bus Safety Programme. - 14.2 The Panel is invited to provide feedback on the publication of IRIS data in a new user friendly format and consider whether there is any additional data that would be in the public interest to include. - 14.3 The Pane will be asked to endorse the approach to setting bus safety targets at the next meeting.